drivendataorg/zamba/docs/docs/quickstart.md

 ## Training a model

+You can continue training one of the [models](models.md) that ships with `zamba` by either:

+* Fine-tuning with additional labeled videos where the species are included in the list of [`zamba` class labels](models.md#species-classes)
+* Retraining a model to predict a new set of species based on a set of labeled videos

+In either case, the commands for training are the same.
 Say that we have labels for the videos in the `example_vids` folder saved in `example_labels.csv`.
 To train a model, run:

 ```console
 $ zamba train --data-dir example_vids/ --labels example_labels.csv